NoLieNoSean/NoNotes/content/Notes/DMAT_L22.md

 > **Proof**
 > To prove the sufficiency of Hall's condition, we will prove the contrapositive, that is, if there does not exist a matching saturating $L$, then there exists a set $S\subseteq L$ such that $|S|> |N(S)|$.
 Consider any maximum matching $M$ in $G$.
 By hypothesis, $M$ does not saturate $L$.
 Let $l\in L$ not be saturated by $M$.
 Among all the vertices reachable from $u$ by $M$-augmenting paths in $G$, let $S$ consist of those in $X$, and let $T$ consist of those in $Y$.
 Note that $l\in S$.
 It is easy to see that $M$ matches $T$ with $S\setminus \{ u \}$, so $|T|+1=|S|$.
 Next, observe that $N(S)=T$, since if $r\not\in T$ were in $N(S)$, it would be possible to construct an $M$-augmenting path, contradicting the maximality of $M$.
 Thus, $|N(S)|=|T|=|S|-1< |S|$, and we are done.

----

-# Matroid related to a matching

----

-Coming up: Menger's theorem